 Age of Parents

-At least one parent must be over the age of 35 years old, and adoptive parents cannot be over the age of 50.
-Parents must be 19 years older than the adopted child at placement.
+At least one parent must be 30 years old, and adoptive parents cannot be over the age of 50.
+Parents must be 14 years older than the adopted child.

-Couples married at least 10 years are welcome to adopt from Haiti.
+Heterosexual couples married at least 5 years OR 5 years of cohabitation are welcome to adopt from Haiti.
 Single applicants may not adopt.

 Children in Family